By Missy Hunter

 Creative Flexibility Can Go A Long Way

-The third shoot was of two TikTok influencers, where, on the spur of the moment, they all decided to work together.
+The third shoot was of TikTok influencers, Scott Mathison and Demi Bagby, where they all decided to work together, on the spur of the moment.
 The TikTokers did their makeup and wardrobe, “[This was the] first time I ever shot, in 15 years, by myself.
 It felt so good to be able to create and have no one involved.”
 For Tim, this project was proof positive that with fewer restrictions, he is more easily able to collaborate with the talent and be effective at the same time.
 After this shoot, Tim has hopes to do future projects that operate in this way, giving creative flexibility and remote approvals.

 The Role of the Safety Officer is Crucial

 The fourth shoot was a fashion/fitness test.
 So much of what Tim does is in-studio.
 Tim wanted to try out a real shoot, with more people on set, and try a real-world example.
 “Let’s put our protocols through an actual shoot and see how it holds up.”
 They had a safety compliance officer on-set and a set medic, taking everyone’s temperatures.
 They were handing out PPE and ensuring social distance — reminding everyone of the new normal.
 They addressed questions about safety protocols and PPE from those closest to the talent: hair, makeup, and wardrobe.
 “The safety officer’s role is essential that that person not only does their job but that they know their job isn’t going to be easy.”